Mumbai Refinery (BPCL)

+Bharat Petroleum Mumbai Refinery is an oil refinery located in Wadala East, Mumbai, India.

+History

-The refinery at Mumbai came into stream in January 1955 under the ownership of Burmah-Shell Refineries Ltd. Following the Government's acquisition of the Burmah-Shell, name of the Refinery was changed to Bharat Refineries Limited on 1976.
-In August 1977, the Company was given its permanent name, viz.
-Bharat Petroleum Corporation Ltd.(BPCL) The installed capacity of 5.25 million tonnes per year was increased to 6 million tonnes per year in 1985.
+The refinery commenced operation in January 1955 under the ownership of Burmah-Shell Refineries Ltd. Following the Government's acquisition of the Burmah-Shell, name of the Refinery was changed to Bharat Refineries Limited on 1976.
+In August 1977, the company was given its permanent name, viz.
+Bharat Petroleum Corporation Limited (BPCL).

+The installed capacity of 5.25 million tonnes per year was increased to 6 million tonnes per year in 1985.
 The present refining capacity of the refinery is 6.9 million tonnes per year.
 It was expanded to 12 million tonnes per year in a Refinery Modernization Project undertaken by the company.
 The project added CDU/VDU, HCU, LOBS, HGU units in additions to the required utilities such as DG, Salt Water Systems etc.